 Under this classification, students may register for courses for which they meet the prerequisite.
 They are not candidates for a degree and this classification does not offer assurance of future admission to a degree program.
 Generally, students in this classification are not eligible for financial aid.
 Graduate courses (600-level and above) taken as a nondegree-seeking student or a postbaccalaureate student will be counted in the student’s graduate GPA.
 Graduate courses taken as a nondegree-seeking graduate student may be used toward a graduate degree if later admitted, but this use is limited to 30% of the required hours in this degree.
 Any C+ grade or below may jeopardize a student’s ability to enter into a degree program.
 Students seeking admission under this classification can contact the Graduate College at 417-836-5331 or apply online.

-A student may request a change from non-degree seeking to a degree-seeking status, or request a change from their current academic program to a different academic area.
+NOTE: A student may request a change from nondegree-seeking to a degree-seeking basis, or a change from one academic program to a different academic area of study.
 In these cases, acceptance into the program requested is based on the review and recommendation of the department.
-Students wanting to change their academic area must complete the Change of Academic Area Form.
-This form is available in the Graduate College, 306 Carrington Hall, or online at graduate.missouristate.edu (under "Forms").
+A new graduate application must be completed indicating the new planned program of study - apply online.

 Students who have received a master's or higher graduate degree and wish to continue taking course work for graduate credit without pursuing another graduate degree.
 In this category, students should apply through the Extended Campus office or the Graduate College.